-Display Not available ProLink III $Device\ Tools \rightarrow Configuration \rightarrow Communications \rightarrow Communications\ (HART)$ Field Communicator $Configure \rightarrow Manual \ Setup \rightarrow Inputs/Outputs \rightarrow Communications \rightarrow Set \ Up \ Burst \ Mode$
+Display Not available ProLink III Device Tools \rightarrow Configuration \rightarrow Communications \rightarrow Communications (HART) Field Communicator $Configure \to Manual \ Setup \to Inputs/Outputs \to Communications \to Set \ Up \ Burst \ Mode$

-Burst mode is a mode of communication during which the transmitter regularly broadcasts HART digital information over the mA Output.
+Burst mode is a mode of communication during which the transmitter regularly broadcasts HART digital information over the primary mA Output.
 The burst parameters control the information that is broadcast when burst mode is enabled.